-- a.
-The text in each unit gives more information about hotel management and the 4. learners are active to discuss the topic of each unit (content) - b.
-The instructions in the textbook increase reading comprehension of the students - c.
+- d.
+Overall, pictures should be chosen more carefully.
+If they are copied, the size should be made bigger and clearer - e.
+The materials are complete and the tasks are of great variety - 4. a.
+The text in each unit gives more information about hotel management and the learners are active to discuss the topic of each unit (content) - b.
+The instructions in the textbook increase reading comprehension of the students (exercise) - c.
 The activities build good communication between teacher and students (communication) - d.
-The language skills are balanced and integrated in each unit and the vocabulary is presented in functional or cultural contexts or clusters - This book (English for hotel managers) represents the component of hotel management.
-The description of each rule in hotel management builds upon prior knowledge and provides opportunities for learners to expand knowledge by emphasizing critical thinking skills.
-The textbook gives opportunities for learners to communicate with each other and to practice interpersonal writing and speaking - I ask permission to you to use these materials for the sixth semester. - In general the material is quite good for students of Diploma IV Program.
+The language rills are balanced and integrated in each unit and the vocabulary is presented in functional or cultural contexts or clusters - e.
+This book (English for hotel managers) represents the component of hotel nagement.
+The description of each rule in hotel management builds upon prior knowledge and provides opportunities for learners to expart knowledge by emphasizing critical thinking skills.
+The textbook gives opportunities for learners to communicate with each other and to practice interpersonal writing and speaking - f.
+I ask permission to you to use these materials for the sixth semester. - 5.
+In general the material is quite good for students of Diploma IV Program.
 Anyway I think that is a bit harder and too long for the students for Diploma III Program.
-These students might need shorter materials which can be taught in a session so that they will have a new material in the next /every session. - a.
-Finding the meaning of words will be fine but for pronunciation, I think it will be 6. more effective if they are drilled since students are mostly not familiar with phonetic transcription. - b.
-Page 24: The instruction is confusing I think it should be: "Use the flow chart suggested below as an example - Task 3, page 28: question nos 1 and 2 are actually asking about the same thing.
+These students might need shorter materials which can be taught in a session so that they will have a new material in the next /every session. - 6. a.
+Finding the meaning of words will be fine but for pronunciation, I think it will be more effective if they are drilled since students are mostly not familiar with phonetic transcription. - b.
+Page 24: The instruction is confusing I think it should be: "Use the flow chart suggested below as an example - c.
+Task 3, page 28: question nos 1 and 2 are actually asking about the same thing.
 Unless students are/have been taught about what is meant by the term "main idea of a piece of writing" they will be trapped in a difficult situation. - d.
 No clear instruction on which activities are meant for practicing certain skills, listening, reading, speaking or writing. - e.
-Needs some reinforcement activities on grammatical points: word building, if clauses, giving suggestions, showing agreement, asking for opinions. - To answer this questionnaire we actually have to rely on the lecturer whether he/she is 7. able to convey the lesson accordingly. - Reading parts are very long and time consuming for students.
+Needs some reinforcement activities on grammatical points: word building, if clauses, giving suggestions, showing agreement, asking for opinions. - 7.
+To answer this questionnaire we actually have to rely on the lecturer whether he/she is able to convey the lesson accordingly. - 8.
+Reading parts are very long and time consuming for students.